Getting Started with the Solid MCP Server

 You will need:

-A data warehouse connection configured in Solid — the text2sql tool generates SQL that runs against your DWH.
-Ask your Solid admin to confirm your connection is set up before you begin.
+1. A data warehouse connection configured in Solid.
+The text2sql tool generates SQL for your specific warehouse schema.
+Ask your Solid admin to confirm your connection is active.

 https://mcp.production.soliddata.io/mcp